 How do we perceive things?
 How are they taken into view artistically?
-How do they construct playful narratives?
+How do they trigger playful narratives?

 Sakine Weikert’s dissertation on “Mediated Things” analyzes the staging of things through text and photography.
-The seemingly mundane everyday thing has not only evolved as a focus of artistic interest but also as a topic of interdisciplinary research.
-Things have been charged with meaning and value through discourses about magical objects such as fetishes, museum collectibles and memorabilia or consumer goods.
+The seemingly mundane everyday has not only evolved as a focus of artistic interest but also as a topic of interdisciplinary research.
+Things have been charged with meaning and value through discourses about magical, animist, fetishist objects / museum collectibles and memorabilia / consumer goods.

 Through different aspects of image-text-mediation and genre-hybridity - a let's say excessive framing - things are highlighted and appear as the driving force of the narration.
-Even though we look at "Mediated Things" - for example in works by Sophie Calle or Leanne Shapton -, we experience an excess of meaning and a certain thingly quality.
+Even though we look at "Mediated Things" - for example in works by Sophie Calle, Leanne Shapton or Teju Cole -, we experience an excess of meaning and a certain thingly quality.

 The study looks at artist books and emerging alternative modes of (digital) narration and reading.
 It contributes to a dynamic and interdisciplinary theory building as it aims to integrate material culture studies into literary studies as well as the itinerancy of the photographic image.